anhelina-lunova/anhelina-lunova/README.md

       <summary>↩ Achievements ⤵</summary>

     - **Proactivity**: Being recognized as an A-Player by CMO
-    - **Collaboration & Problem Solving**: Even though I often had to deliver bad news (**like testers do**), I always found common ground with my colleagues, and we worked together towards our shared goals
+    - **Collaboration & Problem-Solving**: Even though I often had to deliver bad news (**like testers do**), I always found common ground with my colleagues, and we worked together towards our shared goals
     - **Communication**: Successfully built rapport with colleagues who have a unique communication style, ensuring a seamless workflow and preventing potential disruptions
     - **Ambition**:The constant exposure to ambition and dedication within my work circle served as a constant source of inspiration, motivating me to push my own boundaries and strive for excellence
     - **Quick Learner**: Transformed my understanding of spreadsheets from basic user to confident power user, significantly enhancing my personal and professional efficiency